mist64/geos/README.md

 * Optimizations
 	* Faster (with size tradeoff) `font.s` and `graph.s` code
 	* Alternate code paths for 65C02, 65CE02, 65816
+* Extensions
+	* upgrade `DlgBox` to support more than 16 files
+	* support +60K and RamCart simultaneousy (hell!)
+	* support swapping KERNAL modules to/from expansion
+	* disk cache (at least dir cache) (hell!)
+	* try to rewrite 1571/81 to use burst commands instead of turbodos (only on burst-enabled C64/128 in C64 mode - see Pasi Ojala's design)
 * Reverse-engineer other components, like deskTop
 * Port to new systems. :)